What Is Space?

 Semantics of Space

-In our daily lives, we use the word “space” in a variety of ways; it’s not always about having room for things, although that’s a good place to start.
+We use the word “space” in a variety of ways; it’s not always about having room for things, although that’s a good place to start.

 We talk about “having enough space for a sofa” when furnishing our living rooms.
 But marketers and entrepreneurs talk about “entering a space” when they mean “address a new market.”
 Or we say, “I need some space,” when a relationship isn’t quite working out.
 And then there’s “outer space” when talking about space shuttles and space stations.